Trading FAQs: Placing Orders

-The securities markets have circuit breakers that will halt trading in all securities for a period of time in the event of a severe market decline.
-In the event of a decrease in the S&P 500 Index at pre-defined circuit breaker levels, securities will be temporarily halted at each circuit breaker level once per day.
+The securities markets have circuit breakers that temporarily halt trading in all securities in the event of a severe market decline.
+In the event of a decrease in the S&P 500® Index at pre defined circuit breaker levels, securities will be temporarily halted at each circuit breaker level once per day.

-Fidelity routes your stock orders to various market centers/exchanges, which may differ in the way they will be handling orders during periods of time when a market-wide circuit breaker is in effect.
+Fidelity routes your stock orders to various market centers/exchanges, which may differ in the way they will be handling orders while a market-wide circuit breaker is in effect.
 Fidelity will continue to communicate the status of any open trades via the Orders page of your portfolio.
 However, due to market/security volatility, the status of your order may be delayed.